Ga11u/tekna-workshop/cassandra/README.md

 docker run --rm -it --network tutorial nuvo/docker-cqlsh cqlsh cassandra 9042 --cqlversion='3.4.6'
 ```

 Cassandra uses keyspaces to organise the data store.
 Similar to namespaces in other databases.
-By executing the folling sentence, you can create a keyspace named `store`.
+By executing the following sentence, you can create a keyspace named `store`.
 This keystore has replication factor 1, meaning that there will be a single copy of the data in our database.
-Higher replication factor will create more copies of the data, this is particularly interesting for replicating data in a cluster.
+A higher replication factor will create more copies of the data, this is particularly interesting for replicating data in a cluster.

 ```cql
 CREATE KEYSPACE IF NOT EXISTS store WITH REPLICATION = { 'class' : 'SimpleStrategy', 'replication_factor' : '1' };